Galarius/vscode-opencl/README.md

 Install and open [VS Code](https://code.visualstudio.com).
 Press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions pane.
 Find and install the `OpenCL` extension.
 You can also install the extension from the Marketplace ([Installation Guide](https://github.com/Galarius/vscode-opencl/blob/master/INSTALL.md)).
 Open any `.cl` or `.ocl` file in VS Code to activate syntax highlighting, auto-completion, code snippets, API reference tooltips and document formatting for OpenCL kernel files.
 Open any file associated with `C` or `C++` language in VS Code to activate code snippets for OpenCL host device functions.

 The extension uses a set of tools to provide offline compilation and OpenCL devices/platforms information.
 By default `ioc32/ioc64` offline compiler is used on `Linux` and `Windows` and `openclc` is used on `macOS`.
 This requires [Intel OpenCL SDK](https://software.intel.com/en-us/articles/opencl-drivers) [Windows, Linux] to be installed on the system.
 For macOS `openclc` should be a part of `OpenCL.framework` (shipped with XCode).
-It is possible to customize command and arguments (see [Offline Kernel Compilation](#offline-kernel-compilation) for details).
+It is possible to use another offline OpenCL compiler (see [Customize Build Task](#customize-build-task) for details).

 ## Offline Kernel Compilation